January 2017 Melbourne car attack: Victims

 Among the victims was a 10-year-old girl, who died on 20 January 2017, as well as a three-month-old baby boy who died on 21 January.
 The others were a 25-year-old man, a 22-year-old woman, a 33-year-old man, and a 33-year-old woman.

 A memorial for the victims was held in Federation Square on 23 January and floral tributes were left by members of the public at nine locations along the Bourke Street Mall.
 On 30 January it was announced that a permanent memorial garden would be established, and that donations approaching AU$1,000,000 had been made to the Bourke Street Fund for the families of the victims.
 On 31 January, the inorganic tributes were removed from the mall for storage by the Melbourne City Council.
 This collection was subsequently handed over to the State Library Victoria.
 The floral tributes were taken for composting for the Victims of Crime memorial near State Parliament.

+Investigation

+Police urged eyewitnesses to provide a witness statement and collaborated with over 300 witnesses.
+Chief Commissioner Graham Ashton was quick to dismiss claims the attack was an act of terror and said it was related to a stabbing incident earlier that day which had developed into a crime spree.
+Victoria Police maintained religion was not a significant motivation.